jjiantong/FastPGM/README.md

   * Exact inference
     * Variable elimination

+### supported problems
+classification with discrete feature values

+### to do:
+ * obtain an optimal sequence for variable elimination
+ * classification with features of continues values
+ * explore regression
+ * support graph structures beyond  trees

 ## How to use
 Create a directory called ```bin``` under the root directory.
 In Linux, you can use the following command.